- Send with Email

 Innovation - What's 'new' about the project?

-This is the Agency first project in the area of discrimination on the grounds of disability.
-In the spirit of the UN Convention on the Rights of Persons with Disabilities, the Agency recognises the capacities of people with intellectual disabilities and mental health problems by incorporating them directly into the data collection process.
+This was the Agency first project in the area of discrimination on the grounds of disability.
+In the spirit of the UN Convention on the Rights of Persons with Disabilities, the Agency recognised the capacities of people with intellectual disabilities and mental health problems by incorporating them directly into the data collection process.

-Throughout the course of the project, a series of reports are being released.
-They summarise the findings from the comparative legal research and the research on the social situation of people with intellectual disabilities and people with mental health problems.
+Throughout the course of the project, a series of reports were released.
+These reports summarised the findings from the comparative legal research and the research on the social situation of people with intellectual disabilities and people with mental health problems.

-In addition, the project has developed a series of easy-to-understand information products and easy read materials to simply explain what are the rights of people with disabilities, and what the project is doing and aims to achieve.
+In addition, the project lead to the development a series of easy-to-understand information products and easy read materials to simply explain what are the rights of people with disabilities, and what the project was doing and aimed to achieve.

 This project was inspired by the UN Convention on the Rights of Persons with Disabilities (UNCRPD) and Optional Protocol, which represent a significant change to the way disability has been conceptualised.
 It establishes disability not so much as a social welfare matter but as a human rights issue and matter of law.